Devin Townsend: Ziltoid the Omniscient and hiatus (2006–2008)

-Townsend withdrew from touring to spend time with his family.
 From home, Townsend completed his second solo ambient album, The Hummer, releasing it exclusively on his website in November 2006.

 In May 2007, Townsend released Ziltoid the Omniscient, a tongue-in-cheek rock opera about the eponymous fictional alien.
-This was truly a solo album; he programmed the drums using Drumkit from Hell, a software drum machine that uses samples recorded by Tomas Haake of Meshuggah and played all other instruments himself.
+This was truly a solo album; he programmed the drums using Toontrack's Drumkit from Hell, a software drum machine that uses samples recorded by Tomas Haake of Meshuggah and played all other instruments himself.
 Shortly after the album's release, Townsend announced that he no longer planned to tour or make albums with Strapping Young Lad or the Devin Townsend Band.
 He explained that he was "burnt out on travelling, touring, and self promotion" and wished to do production work, write albums, and spend time with his family without the stress of interviews or touring.

 In 2008, Townsend lent his voice to characters in several episodes of the Adult Swim cartoon Metalocalypse (see Musician cameos in Metalocalypse for more).
 The original character design for Pickles the Drummer, one of the series' main characters, bore a striking resemblance to Townsend.
 The series' co-creator Brendon Small acknowledged the similarity, and altered the design before the series began.
 "We made sure he didn't look like Devin Townsend.
 We gave him the goatee and the dreadover so he wouldn't look like that."